 Each individual can have a separate user account with unique settings and preferences, such as a desktop background or screen saver.
-Every different User Account control which files and programs corresponding user can access and what types of changes he can make to the computer.
-So, this will interest you and you would want to create standard accounts for most computer users.
+Every different User Account control which files and programs corresponding user can access and what types of changes he/she can make to the computer.

-Create a New User Account in Windows 8.1
+Create a new User Account in Windows 10/8.1

-One can create a new user account in Windows 8.1 in 2 ways
+One can create a new user account in Windows 10/8.1 in two ways:

 - Creating a Microsoft Account